maq1017/packet-node/README.md

 # Overview

-To provide basic config for Direwolf with BPQ to work as a virtual TNC2 packet node.
+To provide Team Wave members basic config for Direwolf with BPQ to work as a virtual TNC2 packet node.

 Further updates will provide full instructions for direwolf build  & compile along with hamlib, but for now this is simply a config repository.
 Please enure the user account you're using for direwolf / linbpq has access to use /dev/tty* devices.
 Usually an addition to the 'dialout' user group will suffice on Debian/Raspbian distros